 7. Give your employees internal communication tools

 Technology has completely transformed the way we communicate, but not all organizations have kept up at the same pace as consumers.
-It’s important to make the most of the ever-connected culture that has evolved and use that to drive engagement in the workplace.
+It’s important to make the most of the ever-connected company culture that has evolved and use that to drive engagement in the workplace.

 8. Keep assessing and engaging